Call us: +64 9 302 0178Enquire now

 Antarctica is best cruised by expedition yacht with either an ice breaker hull or ice class hull.
 This is not an area where you would take a regular white boat.
 Your cruising vessel requires numerous additional technical specifications in order to deliver guests safely and comfortably.
 37South is well versed in suitable vessels available in this region, contact us for the upcoming season's vessel options.

 About 98% of Antarctica is covered by the continental ice shelf, a sheet of ice averaging at least 1.6km (1.0mi) thick.
 The continent has about 90% of the world's ice (and thus some 70% of the world's fresh water).
 It also has more than 70 sub-glacial lakes under the ice.
 Ice bergs and ice flows are a large part of the incredible scenery that makes up this frozen desert.

-You can see icebergs carved and polished into strange shapes and sizes by the elements, and chunks of ice with ethereal blue patterns on, floating by.
+You will see icebergs carved and polished into strange shapes and sizes by the elements, and chunks of ice with ethereal blue patterns, floating by.
 You can hear the roar of moving glaciers echoing between icy cliffs.
-Great chunks and peaks of rock and ice are reflected in the still waters of quiet bays where seals bask and whales play.
+Great chunks and peaks of rock and ice are reflected in the still waters of quiet bays where seals bask, penguins huddle and whales play.

 A Land Like No Other

 This is a continent like no other you have seen before, both harsh and magical.
 You will have the chance to not only marvel at indescribable scenery but also learn about the wildlife, historical sites and active research bases.
 Antarctica has seen many heroic adventures and explorations, great and sometimes tragic events.
 It is a place today of vital exploration and research, with projects ranging from ecology to life in space.